dlvlj/json-xml-parse/README.md

 #### [Contribute](https://github.com/divijhardwaj/json-xml-parse) to make this project better.

 ##### Main Features
-* Transform JSON to XML.
+* Transform JSON to XML fast.
 * Works with node packages, in browser, and in CLI.
 * It can handle deeply nested JSON Objects.
+* children/content property in JSON is not required for nesting tags.
+Any property in JSON which is not attribute property or value is treated as child tag.
+* small package size.
 * Options Available for customization
-    * You can indent your xml data.
+    * indent your xml data.
-    * You can choose the attribute and value property(JSON) that contains attributs and value for a tag respectively.
+    * choose the **attribute** and **value** property(JSON) that contain attributes and value for a tag respectively.
-* Does not require any content property in JSON for nesting tags.
-Any property in JSON which is not attribute is or value is treated as childen tag or tags.

 ## How to use
-***

 `$npm install json-xml-parse`

 ##### JSON/JS Object TO XML